(07) 3810 6201

 45 Roderick Street

 Personal Assistant to the Mayor / Office Manager

 (07) 3810 6730

 PO Box 191

 Mayor Paul Pisasale is celebrating over 25 years in local government, being first elected to Council in March 1991 and appointed Deputy Mayor in April 2000.
-He has subsequently been elected four terms as Mayor of the City of Ipswich.
-In the 2012 and 2016 Local Government Elections, Paul has recorded an average of approximately 85% of the primary vote.
+He has subsequently been elected four terms as Mayor of the City of Ipswich since 2004 and in the 2012 and 2016 Local Government elections, Paul averaged approximately 85% of the primary vote.

 Paul’s dedication to and pride for the City of Ipswich, as well as his drive and enthusiasm, are very evident to all that come in contact with him.
 He is passionate about working at a regional and global level, breaking down barriers and ensuring that people and business are the number one priority for local government.
 He is also strongly determined to work together in partnership with the community, private enterprise and all levels of government to meet the challenges ahead as the City of Ipswich continues to prosper and grow, making sure no person or community goes unnoticed.

 Paul has an active interest in business and youth initiatives, community organisations and employment enterprises and is Patron and Ambassador of over 70 organisations.
 He strongly believes that caring for the community and working with the youth are vital to a growing community.